by A. Orange

 Indeed.
 We aren't trying to save alcoholics here, we are trying to get more cult members.
 Don't waste your time on the ones who won't join the cult.
 Keep fishing, and you will find someone desperate enough to grab, like a drowning man, at anything you hold out.
 And you will find somebody; that's how this cult succeeds in getting new members.

-And note Bill Wilson's delusions of grandeur showing again: If you don't push some alcoholic into Bill's program, then you will be denying him the "opportunity to live and be happy."
+And note Bill Wilson's delusions of grandeur showing again: If you don't get around to pushing some alcoholic into Bill's program, then you will be denying him the "opportunity to live and be happy."
 Bill actually claimed that alcoholics couldn't possibly recover, be happy, or even live, without his Alcoholics Anonymous program.
 Nobody else in the whole world had the magic.
 Just Bill Wilson.
+If you don't recruit them into A.A., then they die.
 That is the standard cult characteristic of We have THE ONLY WAY.

 Though an alcoholic does not respond, there is no reason why you should neglect his family.
 You should continue to be friendly to them.
 The family should be offered your way of life.
 Should they accept and practice spiritual principles, there is a much better chance that the head of the family will recover.
 And even though he continues to drink, the family will find life more bearable.